Consulting Articles > MBB Online/Screening Tests > McKinsey Solve Game: Full 2025 Guide, Practice & Walkthrough

 According to our survey, many candidates were surprised when they took the test, even if they had read guides and watched game walkthroughs.
 These mini-games have complicated interfaces and various functions.
 Most candidates, when they first encounter them, need to spend time just figuring out how they work, then what the goals are, and finally start playing the game.
 Going through all these steps in a very short time can be nearly impossible.

 You might have the exact set of thinking skills McKinsey is looking for and still not do well in the mini-game.
+Practicing helps bridge the gap between those skills and the structured problem-solving expected when working at McKinsey.
 This could happen because you might not understand how the game works, struggle with time management, or get confused by some aspects of the game.

 That's why practicing with the McKinsey Game is so helpful.
 With our FREE McKinsey PSG Simulation, you can become familiar with these types of mini-games and improve the thinking skills you need to do well.